 Is that fair?

 In both cases, equal is decidedly unfair.
-It is unfair that Jack should receive an equal share of the bonus that was largely earned by Jill’s harder and more effective work.
+It is unfair that Jack should receive an equal share of the bonus that was largely earned by Jill’s, and her team’s, harder and more effective work.
 Likewise, the server who provides minimum service will share in the greater tips brought in by the server who is harder working, more diligent, and more professional.

 Remember the difference between fair and equal.
 Giving each employee equal opportunity is certainly fair.
-Each person in the organization should have the same opportunity to succeed.
+Each person in the organization must have the same opportunity to succeed.
 Treating them as if they each produce at an equal rate is not fair to those who work hard and strive to excel.
 In fact, doing so can actually be a disincentive and can destroy employee engagement for those who have worked hard and brought the company success.